AriMarkSodhi/alarm-inventory-reactive-take2/README.md

 - Swagger/OpenAPI - embed documentation
 - Traceability, Profiling using AOP

-The application has three docker images all built via this project:
+The application has four docker images all built via this project:
 - the alarm REST API
+- the resource REST API
 - Nginx
 - Mongodb
 and a test client.
 Right now the application bootstraps the database.
-Only the alarm definitions and the alarm instances are modeled.
-The resources will be a separate REST controller and docker image.
+Only the resources, alarm definitions and the alarm instances are modeled.
+The resources are in a separate REST controller and docker image.

 Nginx will act as an API gateway for one or more services behind it.
 Each service has its own database, but share a common mongodb server for now.

-There are two ways to run this system - using docker-compose or docker directly.
+To run this system - using docker-compose

-Run mongo db in docker image

-    docker run --rm --network=ms-exp-bridge -p=27017:27017 --name=alarm-inv-mongo

-Run docker image with alarm inv app

-Or use docker-compose

     docker-compose -f docker-compose.yml

 to retrieve alarms

-   curl -i -X GET "http://localhost:8090/alarminventory/alarmdefinitions" curl -i -X GET "http://localhost:8090/alarminventory/alarms"
+   curl -i -X GET "http://localhost:80/alarminventory/alarmdefinitions" curl -i -X GET "http://localhost:80/alarminventory/alarms" curl -i -X GET "http://localhost:80/resourceinventory/resource"

-Run mongo db in docker image

-    docker run --rm --network=ms-exp-bridge -p=27017:27017 --name=alarm-inv-mongo

-Run docker image with alarm inv app